TheFreal/wurstwasser/README.md

 # Wurstwasser

-Converts the spotify playlists in the "playlists.json" file to YouTube playlists.
+Syncs spotify playlists configured in the "playlists.json" file to YouTube playlists.

-Keeps them updated with new songs every day at midnight.
+Since this uses both "search.list" (100 points) and "playlistItem.insert" (50 points) queries on the YouTube Data API, it can only add a couple of songs a day before hitting the quota limit of 10.000 points and can not be used to convert larger playlists for now.

+Rather, this is meant to run a couple of times per day to keep YouTube playlists up to date with new additions to Spotify lists.